Portugal’s Beautiful Algarve and Classic Spain

 Plus all these benefits:

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and your direct, scheduled British Airways or Monarch Airlines flight to Madrid.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and your direct, scheduled British Airways flight to Madrid.
 On arrival we transfer to the ancient hilltop city of Toledo and the Hotel Alfonso VI (4T).

 With home-grown talents such as Goya and Velázquez, the love of art is evident throughout Spain’s capital city, through its beautiful architecture and many galleries.
 Starting with a panoramic coach tour of Madrid, we then stop at the Palacio Real, the beautiful Royal Palace used for state occasions, to continue our guided explorations of the city’s historic centre on foot.
 Visit sights such as the Puerta del Sol, the ‘Gate of the Sun’ which contains the symbolic 20-tonne statue of a bear eating fruits from a tree, and the clock used to mark the New Year’s Eve tradition of the Eating of the 12 Grapes.
 Other places we may see today are the symmetrical Plaza Mayor, one of the world’s most spectacular post offices and the Gran Via, where Art Nouveau and Art Deco façades front the avenue’s many cinemas, theatres, night clubs and bars.
 We return to Toledo to spend the rest of the day at leisure.
 With our hotel ideally located opposite the Alcazar, the city’s foreboding fortress, it will be easy to fill your time.